mriekkinen/geocodeearth-core-js/README.md

 This repository is a fork of [geocodeearth/core-js](https://github.com/geocodeearth/core-js).

-It is almost identical to the original, but adds a few minor changes which allow it to be used with other (free) services.
-The original service is great, but maybe a bit pricy for a small open source project.
+It is almost identical to the original, but adds a few minor changes which allow it to be used with other similar services.
+The original service is great (kudos), but the monthly fee may be a bit high for small open source projects.

 # Geocode Earth Core JS